-See eClass for a more detailed breakdown of each assessment component.
+See assignment outlines on eClass for a more detailed breakdown of each assessment component.
 There are no midterms or final exam in this course.

-- The Engagement Activity grade will be calculated out of 90% of the maximum possible points (so you can miss 10% of points without penalty).
+The Engagement Activities grade will be calculated out of 90% of the maximum possible points (so you can miss 10% of points without penalty).
 Engagement Activities are primarily opportunities for practise/feedback in the synchronous classes or asynchronously.
 Some will be marked for good faith completion, while others will be scored (thoughtful approaches/arguments, considering evidence, etc.).
-Maximum points will be listed with most of these, with some assignments worth more points than others. - + Both the Literature Analysis (Journal Club), and Written Reports have multiple elements and due dates.
-Some elements will be completed individually, and some require group work.
-See eClass for details.
+Maximum points will be listed with most of these, with some assignments worth more points than others.